 This optimal bacterial colonization however may be altered by the type of delivery, diet, use of antibiotics and/or premature birth.
 Premature babies show an alteration in the development of intestinal microbiota, which has been described as aberrant.
 Generally, the alterations involve increased prevalence of potentially pathogenic bacteria, high variability among individuals and lower microbial diversity compared with full-term babies

-The primary objective of the PREBIOMA study is to investigate the effect of probiotic strains Lactobacillus salivarius PS11603 and Bifidobacterium longum PS10402 on the colonization of the intestinal tract in premature babies.
+The primary objective of the PREBIOMA study is to investigate the effect of probiotic strains Lactobacillus sp. and Bifidobacterium sp. on the colonization of the intestinal tract in premature babies.

 Additionally the study is also intended to investigate the effect of the above probiotic strains on the composition of total microbiota and the immune cells in the gastrointestinal tract; to assess the incidence of Necrotizing Enterocolitis (NEC) and sepsis, and to quantify the number of hospital days in the Neonatal Unit and effect on weight gain, length and head circumference of newborns.